Mulekwa28/ts-mui-nextjs-starter/content/pages/index.md

           digital transformation to unlock new opportunities, reach wider audiences, and achieve greater efficiency.
 Going digital isn’t just about keeping up with trends—it’s about staying ahead in a rapidly evolving world.

-          <p>By leveraging digital tools and strategies, you can streamline operations, improve customer engagement, and grow your brand
-          like never before.
-From building a strong online presence to implementing advanced technologies that enhance productivity, the possibilities are endless.</p>
         actions:
           - type: Button
             label: Get Services